This post may contain affiliate links. Read my full disclosure policy.

 Garnish: pomegranate seeds, fresh herbs (cilantro, parsley or mint), or optional toasted pine nuts

 - While its simmering make the Meatballs.
 Place meatball ingredients in a medium bowl and using hands, combine well, adding enough breadcrumbs to make them easy to roll into balls.
 Cook a “tester.”
 Taste, adjust salt.

 - Using wet hands, roll into ping-pong sized balls (about 1 ¾- 2 inches in diameter) and set aside.
 You should have about 12-16.

-- While glaze is reducing, cook the meat balls.
-Heat 1 tablespoon olive oil over medium heat in a large skillet.
-Working in batches (don’t over crowd) brown the meatballs, giving the skillet a little shake now and then to roll them around a bit and cook the edges.
+- To cook the meat balls: Heat 1 tablespoon olive oil over medium heat in a large skillet.
+Working in batches (don’t over crowd) brown the meatballs, giving the skillet a little shake now and then to roll them around a bit and cook each side.
 Once browned, turn heat down to lowest setting, cover and cook through for just a couple minutes.

 - Garnish with fresh pomegranate seeds and herbs.